NMAI-lab/AirSimNavigatingCar/SAVE-master/README.md

 ## SAVE
-Simulated Autonomous Vehicle Engine
+### Simulated Autonomous Vehicle Engine

+All commands below must be run in a ROS console.
+A ROS console is one which has been setup with the appropriate setup scripts and has the necessary environment variables setup.

+It is recommended that developers of the system use Visual Studio Code.
+It is an open source IDE that contains excellent support Python and ROS APIs.

-**roscore is the first thing you should run when using ROS.**
+**`roscore` is the first thing you should run when using ROS.**

 ### ROS Tutorial [http://wiki.ros.org/ROS/Tutorials]: ###

+#### Frequently used commands:

 1. Creating or building a ROS workspace:
 `catkin_make when in project folder...`